Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Experiments

-We look into the function of UT from the perspective of information volume with two metrics proposed in \citet{2025arXiv250213063K}, namely \textbf{Token Gain} and \textbf{Information Gain}.
+We look into the reasons for the effectiveness of soft tokens from the perspective of information volume with two metrics proposed in \citet{kuratov2025cramming}, namely \textbf{Token Gain} and \textbf{Information Gain}.
 Specifically, Token Gain describes the difference in th number of tokens that can be correctly decoded with and without the presence of continuous embeddings.
 In UCoT, this can be described as:

-where $\mathcal{C}_{tokens}^{\mathcal{M}_{c}}$ and $\mathcal{C}_{tokens}^{\mathcal{M}_{c}+H_{n}}$ represent the number of tokens that can be correctly decoded by $\mathcal{M}_{c}$ before and after adding UT $H_{n}$.
-Information Gain measures the change in Cross-Entropy of the target text by calculating the output uncertainty eliminated by the language model before and after the addition of continuous embeddings.
+where $\mathcal{C}_{tokens}^{\mathcal{M}_{c}}$ and $\mathcal{C}_{tokens}^{\mathcal{M}_{c}+H_{n}}$ represent the number of tokens that can be correctly decoded by $\mathcal{M}_{c}$ before and after adding soft tokens $H_{n}$.
+Information Gain measures the change in Cross-Entropy of the target text by calculating the output uncertainty eliminated by the language model before and after the addition of soft tokens $H_{n}$.
 In our work, Information Gain can be defined as: